michaelshaleen/Feeback-Loop/INSTRUCTIONS.md

 ### Input Validation

 Each step should only allow the user to advance to the next step if a score was provided.
 Be sure to tell the user in some way that a value must be provided.

+if statement
+if input === null no go
+return route path or
+return alert error

 The `Comments` step does not need to be validated, an empty value is okay.